Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter1/2-history.md

 In 2014, the Linux kernel version 3.18 introduced "extended BPF" (eBPF). eBPF was a significant enhancement over classic BPF, providing a modern, flexible, and powerful framework for executing user-defined programs within the kernel.
 The key improvements introduced by eBPF include:

-1. **64-bit Registers**: eBPF uses a 64-bit architecture, which improves performance and data-handling capabilities.
+1. 64-bit Registers: eBPF uses a 64-bit architecture, which improves performance and data-handling capabilities.
-2. **General-Purpose**: eBPF is no longer limited to packet filtering; it can be used for various tasks, including tracing, performance monitoring, security enforcement, and more.
+2. General-Purpose: eBPF is no longer limited to packet filtering; it can be used for various tasks, including tracing, performance monitoring, security enforcement, and more.
-3. **Extensible and Safe**: eBPF programs are verified by an in-kernel verifier to ensure safety, preventing programs from crashing the kernel or causing security vulnerabilities.
+3. Extensible and Safe: eBPF programs are verified by an in-kernel verifier to ensure safety, preventing programs from crashing the kernel or causing security vulnerabilities.
-4. **Just-In-Time (JIT) Compilation**: eBPF programs can be compiled into native machine code at runtime, which significantly improves execution speed.
+4. Just-In-Time (JIT) Compilation: eBPF programs can be compiled into native machine code at runtime, which significantly improves execution speed.
-5. **Maps and Helpers**: eBPF supports maps (key-value storage) and helper functions that provide interaction between eBPF programs and the kernel.
+5. Maps and Helpers: eBPF supports maps (key-value storage) and helper functions that provide interaction between eBPF programs and the kernel.

 Since its introduction, eBPF has evolved rapidly, with continuous enhancements to its feature set and performance.
 Projects like `bcc` (BPF Compiler Collection), `bpftool`, and `libbpf` have made writing and deploying eBPF programs more accessible. eBPF is now used extensively for networking, observability, and security tasks in major projects like Cilium, Falco, and the Kubernetes ecosystem.